 We are required to confirm that you assent to TLIPA sending you our latest voter guides and updates.
 Please renew your free subscription if you are already on the TLIPA email list.
 We only email members of our mail list during elections.

-Please help us defray the costs of producing this 2020 TLIPA
+Please help us defray the costs of producing this 2021 TLIPA

-Guide in November.
+Voter Guide.
 We appreciate your generosity.

 |OFFICE||FIRST NAME||LAST NAME||RECOMMEND|